dalerog/Klory/README.md

 | USB cable     | N/A | Using one I already had.
 I recommend a super flexible cable.
 Some usb-c video cables are too stiff. |

+### OPTIONAL PARTS

+I was going to use the pins that come with the KB2040 and these [headers from Adafruit](https://www.adafruit.com/product/598).
+However, I didn't think the combination worked that well.
+The headers while shorter than normal are still a little tall and the pins are a little long for them.

+I ended up ordering these sockets from [TyperActive](https://typeractive.xyz/products/ez-machine-sockets-and-headers).
+They are expensive when you consider that the KB2040 itself is a $1 cheaper.
+However, they work well.
+I highly recommend getting sockets as I it nice being able to remove the MCU when you want to make a mod to your PCB.
+I was thinking that I could just unsolder the sockets if I wanted to move them to another board, but It isn't that easy to unsolder.
+I am a novive at desoldering though.